yrdii/CPS843-Project/README.md

 ## Image Processing Web Application
 Please open your browser to full window size for best experience 💖

-You can use the demo picture provided or upload your own picture
+You can use the _demo.jpg_ provided or upload your own picture